SK53/indicia-docs/site-building/iform/modules/mobile-auth/management.rst

 Introduction
 ------------

 The module allows the creation of multiple accounts for apps to authenticate with the host website using name-secret pairs.
 The accounts can be enabled/dissabled individually, as well as deleted and edited.

 Create a new account
 --------------------

-To create an app account go to the dashboard by either
+To create an app account go to the configuration page by either

 * navigating to ``'admin/config/iform/mobile/dashboard'`` or
 * selecting Configuration > IForm > Mobile Authentication in the admin menu.